doganfurkan/basic-notes/README.md

 ### For Firefox

-Coming soon to Firefox Add-ons Store.
+Download the extension from [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/basic-notes/).

 ### For Safari